Vermont's at-large congressional district

 Vermont has been represented in the United States House of Representatives by a single at-large congressional district since the 1930 census, when the state lost its second seat, obsoleting its 1st and 2nd congressional districts.
 There were once six districts in Vermont, all of which were eliminated after various censuses.

 Bernie Sanders (Independent) held the seat from 1991 until 2007, when he became a U.S. senator.
 Democrat Peter Welch, who succeeded Sanders in 2007, represented the state until 2023, when he was elected to succeed Patrick Leahy in the Senate.
 Progressive Democrat Becca Balint was elected to succeed Welch in the House for the 118th Congress.
 Balint is the first woman and LGBT person to represent Vermont, making Vermont the last state to be represented in Congress by a woman.

-List of representatives
+List of members representing the district

-Vermont has elected its representatives at-large from 1813 to 1821, beginning with the 13th Congress; 1823 to 1825, with the 18th Congress; and from 1933 to the present, beginning with the 73rd Congress, after being reduced to one representative as a result of the 1930 Census.
+Vermont has elected its representatives at-large from 1813 to 1821, beginning with the 13th Congress; 1823 to 1825, with the 18th Congress; and from 1933 to the present, beginning with the 73rd Congress, after being reduced to one representative as a result of the 1930 census.
 In all other years, Vermont elected its representatives from separate districts.

 All members were elected statewide at-large on a general ticket.